chunlinli/intdag/README.md

 ```
 Here we use a truncation threshold `0.05` to screen the small (noisy) coefficients.

+## Contents

+The R package is placed in directory `./intdag/`.

+The extensive simulation code is placed in directory `./simulation/`.

 ## Citing information

 If you find the code useful, please consider citing